dan-fritchman/Thesis/content.md

 # Introduction

 This is a thesis about integrated circuits, and more specifically about how we design them.
-The first and likely most important question is _who cares_.
+The first and likely most important question should be _who cares_.
 ICs were invented in 1959, roughly 65 years before this writing.
 The whole field may seem old, or may seem fairly combed-over for novel research topics.
 On Fisher and Pry's "simple model" [@fisher1971simple], now more commonly known as the s-curve, one might reasonably believe we are more or less at the top right.

 ![s-curve](./fig/s-curve.png "Fisher and Pry's S-Curve of Technological Change")